wazuh/wazuh-documentation/source/installation-guide/index.rst

   .. group-tab:: All in one

-   In this case, Wazuh with Open Distro for Elasticsearch or Elastic Stack are installed in the same host, this type of deployment is suitable for testing and small working environments.
+   Wazuh with Open Distro for Elasticsearch or Elastic Stack are installed in the same host, this type of deployment is suitable for testing and small working environments.

-   .. thumbnail:: ../images/installation/all-in-one.png
+   .. thumbnail:: ../images/installation/all_in_one.png
      :title: Distributed architecture
      :align: center
      :width: 100%